 It’s the fastest growing water sport across the planet and now a firm favourite with Barbados locals and tourists – fun for all the family.
 Continue Reading

-Now here’s a secret weapon that not even Andy Murray knows about (well he might now if he reads this !).
-A swear by recipe for avid tennis players.
-This cake is very well “received” by our Sunday morning tennis group and “serves” as a great incentive to finish the match and get back to the feast.
+Now here’s a recipe for tennis players that even Andy Murray might not know about – well he might now if he reads this !
+It’s a secret weapon for avid tennis players (and cake lovers!).
+A “Tennis Cake”, originally baked in the 1890’s, a favourite of Queen Victoria, this cake is very well “received” by our Sunday morning tennis group and “serves” as a great incentive to finish the match and get back to the feast.
 Come and enjoy a tennis holiday in Barbados – cake is optional but recommended !
 It gives you loads of energy for those long 5 set matches, before you relax on the beach.
 Continue Reading

 Well I never!
 Guess I’ll have to eat my hat now!
 One week ago today, Sunday July 7th 2013, was an historical day to remember for British tennis.
 77 LONG years but the wait was finally over.
 Britain at last has a men’s singles champion, the one and only Andy Murray beat the world’s number one Novak Djokovic in straight sets.
 High fives, hugs, cheers and woop-woops!
 Continue Reading